cds 1.4.0

 Note the hash functor specified for class Traits template parameter should accept a parameter of type Q that can be not the same as value_type.

-The function returns true if val is found, false otherwise.
+The function returns true if key is found, false otherwise.

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 template<typename Q >